Marcus Collins

-Marcus Collins (born 15 May 1988) is an English singer who was a finalist on the eighth series of The X Factor in 2011.
-He was mentored by Take That frontman Gary Barlow and finished as the runner-up.
+Marcus Collins (born 15 May 1988) is an English singer who was the runner-up on the eighth series of The X Factor in 2011.
+He was mentored by Take That frontman Gary Barlow, who continued to work with him on his debut album.

-His debut album, the self-titled Marcus Collins which featured production by the London-based Metrophonic team of Whitney Houston and Cher fame, became his first top 10 UK album which has his single "Mercy".
-His debut single from the album was "Seven Nation Army", a cover of The White Stripes hit, which also became his first top 10 UK single.
+The self-titled album was produced by the London-based Metrophonic team, known for their work with Whitney Houston and Cher.
+It peaked inside the UK top 10 and spawned the single "Mercy".
+His debut single from the album was "Seven Nation Army", a cover of The White Stripes hit, and also peaked inside the top 10.

 Career

 Eton Road

-Prior to his solo audition in 2011 Collins was a member of four piece boyband Eton Road, who rose to fame on the third series of The X Factor.
+Prior to his solo audition in 2011, Collins was a member of four piece boyband Eton Road, who rose to fame on the third series of The X Factor.
 Collins did not appear on The X Factor that year, but joined the band after original member Anthony Hannah left the band due to exhaustion.
 Anthony performed over 150 gigs with the band.

 The X Factor (2011)

 In 2011, Collins chose to audition as a solo artist for the eighth series of The X Factor in front of judges Louis Walsh, Gary Barlow, Kelly Rowland and Tulisa.
 His audition was successful as all four judges put him through to bootcamp.
 He then progressed through to judges' houses where he was put through to the live shows by Barlow in his Boys category (solo males aged 16–24) alongside Craig Colton, Frankie Cocozza and James Michael.
-He beat over 200,000 other contestants to earn his place in the grand final at Wembley Arena where he finished as the runner-up.
+He beat over 200,000 other contestants to earn his place in the grand final at Wembley Arena.
 Collins performed the following songs on The X Factor: